Epidemic spreading on complex networks as front propagation into an unstable state: Arrival time estimates via linearization near the disease free state

 As we have stressed above, the fact that these arrival time estimates are accurate stems from the fact that (\ref{eq:main}) is linearly determined.
-In fact, we have the following result which proves that the linear arrival times are always a lower bound for the nonlinear arrival times.
+In fact, we have the following result which proves that the linear arrival times are always a lower bound for the nonlinear arrival times. \begin{theorem} Consider (\ref{eq:main}) with the initial conditions $s_l(0)=1$, $j_l(0)=r_l(0)=0$ for all $l\neq n$ and $s_n(0)=1-\chi_0$, $j_n(0)=\chi_0$ and $r_n(0)=0$ for some $0<\chi_0<1$.
+Let $\tau_{mn}(\alpha,\beta,\gamma,\kappa,\chi_0)$ be the linearized arrival time estimate in city $m$ defined as the solution of (\ref{eq:linAT}).
+Let $t_{mn}(\alpha,\beta,\gamma,\kappa,\chi_0)$ be the nonlinear arrival time of the disease at node $m$, defined by the minimum time at which